We are only as strong as the community we belong to…

 Cloud Foundry Day Bengaluru saw an exceptional turnout.
 From arrival to interaction with the speakers, attendees brought infectious energy.
 A testament to this was the audience’s performance in the pop quiz.
 Every question asked by the emcee was met with a minimum of ten hands that shot up faster than a speeding train!

-The event then featured a fabulous panel featuring Sajith Ainikkal, Platform Architect, Pivotal, alongside speakers Chip Childers, Bernd Krannich and Srinivasan Nanduri to discuss the future of cloud native development and platforms.
+The event then featured a fabulous panel featuring Sajith Ainikkal, Platform Architect, VMware, alongside speakers Chip Childers, Bernd Krannich and Srinivasan Nanduri to discuss the future of cloud native development and platforms.
 The discussion was moderated by Vishnu Prasad Hegde.
 The panel kept the crowd engaged through their lively discussion and friendly banter.

 One of the attendees commented: “The panel was very engaging and insightful to listen to; I now have a better idea of how digital transformation is taking place among enterprises”